Shivapuri Nagarjun National Park: History

-The area has always been an important water catchment area, supplying the Kathmandu Valley with several hundred thousands cubic liter of water daily.
+The area has always been an important water catchment area, supplying the Kathmandu Valley with several hundred thousand cubic liter of water daily.
 In 1976, the area was established as a protected watershed and wildlife reserve.
 In 2002, it was gazetted as Shivapuri National Park, initially covering 144 km2.
 It was extended by the Nagarjun Forest Reserve covering 15 km2 in 2009.

 The park includes some historical and religious sites, and a popular hiking route for local people and tourists.

 Climate

-The park is located in a transition zone between subtropical and temperate climate.
-The annual precipitation of about 1400 mm falls mostly from May to September, with 80% during monsoon.
+The park is located in a transition zone between subtropical and temperate climates.
+The annual precipitation of about 1400 mm falls mostly from May to September, with 80% during the monsoon.
 Temperatures vary from 2–17 °C during the winter season, rising to 19–30 °C during the summer season.

 Vegetation

 The typical vegetation of the park is middle hill forest from 1000 to 1800 m of altitude, consisting of: